 Lee Van Cleef, Official Badass and Savior of Little Dogs

 Everybody knows the Lee Van Cleef of late 1960s spaghetti Westerns.
-But there are two sides to him that many people don’t know about.
-One–Van Cleef as a film noir tough–is known to film buffs.
-The second–Van Cleff as rescuer of tiny dogs–is less well-known.
+So why should I put him in the category of People You’ve Never Heard Of?
+Because there are two sides to him that many people don’t know about.
+The first one–Van Cleef as a film noir tough–is not known to most people who only know Van Cleef from Westerns.
+This Van Cleef is known to film buffs.
+The second–Van Cleef as the rescuer of tiny dogs–is less well-known.

 Long before Van Cleef appeared in For a Few Dollars More, The Good, The Bad, and The Ugly, and other Italian-directed Westerns, he burned up the celluloid with his portrayals of film noir heavies.

 Because my memory is not what it used to be, I’m always discovering Van Cleef anew in film noir movies.
 I will encounter this “unknown’ actor with a sharp visage, hawk-like nose, and wolf eyes, and I will think: Oh my God, this dude (whoever he is) can really command celluloid attention.
 Then I IMDB him and find out it’s Lee Van Cleef.

 Van Cleef was a quiet, menacing presence in classics like Kansas City Confidential and The Big Combo.